danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 As these discussions unfolded, Marva noted that the rise of intelligent agents might seem threatening, but when used thoughtfully, they foster more profound collaboration.
 With automation figures skyrocketing to relieve cognitive burdens, the hidden challenge became clear: whose insights do we trust more, the human or the machine?

-Violetta, the senior analyst at Razorbeam, chimed in afterward, "But here's the kicker: you have to ensure the information going in is good quality.
+Miranda, the senior analyst at Razorbeam, chimed in afterward, "But here's the kicker: you have to ensure the information going in is good quality.
 Otherwise, we feed our agents junk, and they'll churn out junk, too."
 Recognizing this raised a crucial question: How could they refine input to yield more impactful insights?

-At this juncture, Violetta suggested deploying Claude, a top-notch document analysis tool, to tackle the influx of internal reports littering their shared drives.
+At this juncture, Miranda suggested deploying Claude, a top-notch document analysis tool, to tackle the influx of internal reports littering their shared drives.

-> **WHAT Violetta TYPED:**
+> **WHAT MIRANDA TYPED:**
 > "Summarize conflicting research documents on cybersecurity trends from the last quarter."

 > **WHAT SHE GOT:**